John 2:12-25Intro: I don't like this!

 Introduction to Gospel of John: Purpose, Power (7 signs, miracles), Penetration (I Am), Plan (Outlines)

-Check out the BFF Biblical Training DVD has an incredible amount of training materials in pdf and powerpoint format ready to print out and share.
+Check out the BFF Biblical Training Library has an incredible amount of training materials in pdf and powerpoint format ready to print out and share.
 We even have some mp3!
 We allow you to copy. modify and distribute material for teaching or personal edification.
 You don't need to ask!

 Or see BFF's Resource Center for purchasing this low cost DVD along with BFF's quality training material.